AckerlyXu/heima/articles/vpn-gateway/vpn-gateway-howto-multi-site-to-site-resource-manager-portal.md

 ---
-title: 'Add multiple VPN gateway Site-to-Site connections to a VNet: Azure Portal Preview: Resource Manager| Azure'
+title: 'Add multiple VPN gateway Site-to-Site connections to a VNet: Azure Portal: Resource Manager| Azure'
 description: Add multi-site S2S connections to a VPN gateway that has an existing connection
 services: vpn-gateway
 documentationcenter: na